trentlarson/endorser-mobile/README.md

   - Create a release in App Store Connect
     - Have a test build?
 IDK... maybe don't click 'Expire'
     - For a new one: in App Connect -> App Store next to iOS App, click the "+"
-    - For an existing one: under "Build" and all the way to the right of the number (which you have to mouse-over to see), click the red icon to remove that version, then add another version.
+    - For an existing one: you can rename it, then under "Build" and all the way to the right of the number (which you have to mouse-over to see), click the red icon to remove that version, then add another version.
 Also change the "Version" in the field below the icons.

   - Build & upload to App Store Connect
     - If you changed any UI: